alyf-de/banking/README.md

 - **Show Exact Party**: Is enabled and visible only if the Bank Transaction has a Party & Party Type set.
 - **Unpaid Invoices**: Is visible only if 'Purchase Invoice' or 'Sales Invoice' is enabled.
 It fetches unpaid invoices for reconciliation.

-The rest of the filters are self explanatory.
+The rest of the filters are self-explanatory.

 The vouchers will be ranked on the basis of the number of fields matched.
-The match is reason is visible on hovering over the '?' button.
+The match reason is visible on hovering over the '?' button.

 You can match one or multiple vouchers against the same Bank Transaction using the checkboxes.

 **On checking a voucher row**: The summary in the **Match Voucher** tab is updated.
 The checked rows sum up to the **Allocated Amount** and **To Allocate** shows how much in the Bank Transaction is left to reconcile.

 Finally, after checking the desired rows, click on the **Reconcile** at the bottom of the panel.
-- If the transaction is fully reconciled, it will be removed and the next transaction will be auto-focused on.
+- If the transaction is fully reconciled, it will be removed and the next transaction will be auto-focused.
-- If the transaction is partially reconciled, the view stays the same except the the **Allocated Amount** will be permanently updated.
+- If the transaction is partially reconciled, the view stays the same except the **Allocated Amount** will be permanently updated.
 Now you can continue to finish reconciling this transaction or move on to another one.

 > The tool helps you reconcile with **unpaid invoices** by automatically creating a payment against the invoice and reconciling said payment against the Bank Transaction.